 Another method of provocative intervention in social entrepreneurship is action research.
 Like ethnography, action research into social entrepreneurship involves working directly with social entrepreneurs to see things from their perspective.
 The key difference being that: “A central component of action research is that it is not a priori clear where the research journey will lead or what sort of outcomes it will produce.”

 The result is: “Whilst the research trajectory is largely shaped by the participants, the responsibility of researchers is to explore how they can support a world becoming different.”
 So researchers work with social entrepreneurs and other participants to develop alternative approaches to social problems.

 For the authors: “The last and arguably most challenging task suggested here is related to the question how social entrepreneurship might contribute to an alternative social, economic and cultural order.”

 While social entrepreneurship is often heralded as an alternative (better) way of doing business, the authors suggest that, in most cases, it is the same way of doing business and, at best, addresses the symptoms of economic failure rather than the causes: “at closer examination it appears more apt to suggest that social entrepreneurship is chiefly in line with a deeply uncontroversial version of capitalism (Boje & Smith, 2010).”

 In conclusion the authors argue that researchers: “… should not only identify the more radical examples of social entrepreneurship (i.e. those which do not immediately translate into support for the capitalist project) but actively create collective spaces and open platforms where such endeavors can be connected with the aim of articulating and negotiating (alternative) reality accounts and identities.”

-The second post in this series will be available later this week.
+The second post in this series is published here.